Ensembl/ensembl-compara/README.md

         cd progressiveCactus/submodules/sonLib
         # edit include.mk and add " -fPIC" at the end of the cflags_opt line (line 27) and make

 Now, we need to set up the Compara API:

 	cd ensembl-compara/xs/HALXS
 	perl Makefile.PL path/to/cactus
 	make

+If you have the `PROGRESSIVE_CACTUS_DIR` environment variable defined, you can skip `path/to/cactus` on the Makefile command-line.

+### Installation via Linuxbrew

+If you have a Linuxbrew installation of Ensembl that includes HAL, do this
+instead:

+	cd ensembl-compara/xs/HALXS
+	perl Makefile-Linuxbrew.PL path/to/linuxbrew_home
+	make

+If you have the `LINUXBREW_HOME` environment variable defined, you can skip `path/to/linuxbrew_home` on the Makefile command-line.

+### HAL files

 Alignments using the _method_ `CACTUS_HAL` or `CACTUS_HAL_PW` require extra
 files to be downloaded from